 A simple donation of $24 dollars will buy a child the two uniforms that he or she needs to attend school.
 To make a donation, please click the link below, or call us at (225) 383-7837.

-Click here to find out how you can qualify to receive uniforms in East Baton Rouge Parish
+Click "Free Uniform Qualifications" below to see how you can qualify to receive free uniforms in East Baton Rouge Parish.

 If you need assistance with uniforms, or would like to find out more information on our 12 parish area including: East Baton Rouge, West Baton Rouge, Iberville, Assumption, Ascension, Pointe Coupee, Livingston, West Feliciana, East Feliciana, St. James, St. Helena, and Tangipahoa parish please call (225) 357-8833.